wknishio/variable-terminal/readme.md

 * Client module to control instances of server module.
 * Server module to be controlled by instances of client module.
-* Incognito module is the client module in background without user interface.
+* Agent module is the client module in background without user interface.
 * Daemon module is the server module in background without user interface.

 In user interface 2 options are available: